From "Is water wet?" to the secrets of prime numbers

 Understanding prime numbers: what they are, why they matter, and the mysteries mathematicians are still trying to solve.

-The definitive scientific analysis of whether water is wet—and why this question is more interesting than it seems.
+The definitive scientific analysis of whether water is wet—and why this seemingly simple question is more interesting than it seems.

 Transform your commute, workout, or downtime into learning time.
 Our AI-generated audio makes complex topics accessible and engaging.